DLR-SF/Extract_Selfx_Terms/README.md

 # Extract Self-X Terms from Papers

 This tool has been created to support research on self-x terms in the field of autonomous systems.
-It is supposed to automatize the exploration of self-x terms in a selection of papers from current research state to allow an in-depth analysis of common self-x terms, their references and meaning for system autonomy.
+It is supposed to automatize the exploration of self-x terms in a selection of papers to allow an in-depth analysis of common self-x terms, their references and meaning for system autonomy.

 It has been part of a research project that is related to the characterization of autonomous systems and similar system classes.
-Thereby this tool has been published to allow a validation of research results, but can also be used by others to extract self-x or other terms from a bunch of papers.
+Thereby this tool has been published to allow a validation of research results, but it can also be used by others to extract self-x or other terms from a bunch of papers.

 ## Table of contents
 - [Extract Self-X Terms from Papers](#extract-self-x-terms-from-papers)